 During the last decade of her life, Jan spoke with great enthusiasm about her work in Flanders.
 Having spent 20 years dashing about Britain to schools and libraries (and, increasingly, abroad), it seemed she had struck a special affinity with a group of readers in Belgium.
-I established contact with them only after her death, and was delighted to see the website they had built to celebrate their work together.
-All the photos accompanying this piece are from the website.
-Please visit!

 In 1996 a number of Torhout teachers started discussing ways to innovate the teaching of literature.
 There seemed to be a gap between the world of the students and the world of literature.
 Yet, they were convinced that literature had to be part of their curriculum because nothing could enrich the students’ language in a more efficient way and nothing could be more motivating to learners of English.
 Thanks to links between the Torhout teacher training college and Westlands School in Sittingbourne, England, we had just learned to know two British writers for young people, the poet Robin Mellor and writer Jan Mark.
 We were thrilled when we read their work, because we immediately realized that their writing would appeal to our students.
 It was literature that created a world that the students would be able to recognize, protagonists that they would be able to identify with.
 We hoped we had found the missing link.